bezhanSalleh/filament-shield/README.md

 > Keep in mind that ensuring the uniqueness of the permission identifier is now up to you.

 ##### Custom Navigation Group
-By default the navigation group renders using the `filament-shield::filament-shield.nav.group` translation key.
+By default, the navigation group renders using the `filament-shield::filament-shield.nav.group` translation key.
 You may define a custom translation key in your `filament-shield.php` config file.
 For example:

 ```php
 'shield_resource' => [